AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

         + These key/value pairs that are passed into the Asset Compute worker and available via `rendition.instructions` JavaScript object.
     + __Mime Types__
         + __Includes:__ `image/jpeg`, `image/png`, `image/gif`, `image/bmp`, `image/tiff`
-            + These MIME types are the only ones the worker's web service supports, this limits which assets can be processed by the custom worker.
+            + These MIME types are the only ones the worker's npm modules.
+This list limits which assets will be processed by the custom worker.
         + __Excludes:__ `Leave blank`
             + Never process assets with these MIME Types using this service configuration.
 In this case, we only use an allow list.
 1. Tap __Save__ in the top right